RxTxResearch/rxtxresearch.github.io/docs/index.md

 You are an active contributor and an active part of a community that will iterate on the existing version of RxDock and makes it better, more feature-rich, and more optimized with each commit.
 You can also fork your version of RxDock and make an independent version that will make your vision of the high-throughput virtual screening (HTVS) package come true.

 We can not wait to see what will the community build around RxDock and how it will be integrated into various workflows.
 In particular, we plan to offer high-throughput virtual screening software as a service using RxDock as its engine in the future.
-[Contact us](index.md#contact-us) to be notified when it happens.

 ## Projects